Olim at War“It felt like a betrayal”: South African Jews caught in the crossfire amid South Africa’s genocide suit

 “We’ve been in South Africa for generations.
 We feel a sense of pride and many Jews were also active in the fight against apartheid,” says Abadi.
 Their long history in the country and strong South Afircan identity, she says, have made the feeling of betrayal that much more poignant.

-The South African Jewish community, peaking in the 1970s at about 150,000 has dwindled over time to roughly a third of that today, at 50,000, with many immigrating to Israel, Australia, UK, Canada and elsewhere.
-While this has historically been attributed to the rise in crime, poverty, economic disparity, and the lack of trust in a highly corrupt government, rather than antisemitism, that may be changing.
+The South African Jewish community, peaking in the 1970s at about 150,000 has dwindled over time to roughly a third of that today, with many immigrating to Israel, Australia, UK, Canada and elsewhere.
+While this migration has historically been attributed to the rise in crime, poverty, economic disparity, and the lack of trust in a highly corrupt government, rather than antisemitism, that may be changing.

 “I didn’t really feel any antisemitism growing up, but gradually things have gotten worse and worse.
 There are very few Jews in government and there is a very strong pro-Hamas ideology.
 They feel what the Palestinians are going through is like what black South Africans went through during apartheid, which is how they manipulate people into believing [the genocide suit],” says Osher Favel, who made aliyah from South Africa on December 4th, after originally planning to arrive on October 15th.